nglis/greetr/README.md

 GREETR (mini) framework built as part of an advanced Javascript course

-When give na first name, last name, and optional language, it generates formal and informal greetings.
+When given a first name, last name, and optional language, it generates formal and informal greetings.

 Supports Engligh and Spanish.